D1N3SH-DEV/SC_Analysis_AML/README.md

 ### 2. Model Training
 - **Gradient Boosting Regressor** as the baseline model.
 - Training the model with default parameters.
-- Evaluating the performance using metrics like Mean Squared Error (MSE) and R² Score.
+- Evaluate performance using metrics like Mean Squared Error (MSE) and R² Score.

 ### 3. Hyperparameter Tuning
 - Tuning parameters such as: